 Contract of employment

 The express terms of the contract are what you agree about the way the employment should operate.
 The law requires that certain terms of the contract must be provided by the employer to the employee in writing in a document called, a “written statement of particulars”.
-You are entitled to this statement within 2 months of commencing employment with the company.
+You are entitled to this statement on or before commencing employment with the company.
 The statement must set out the major terms of the employment including:

 - your job title